 A good way to get around this is to install the Legroom for Chrome extension if you are a Google Chrome web browser user.
 It shows you the carry-on baggage allowance and also the legroom for your seat (as the name suggests).

-So, if you are connecting from your flight from New Zealand onto a domestic US flight, try to get the checked baggage fee waived by checking in for the second flight when departing home (albeit you’ll need to avoid Air New Zealand for this to work).
+If you are connecting from your flight from New Zealand onto a domestic US flight, try to get the checked baggage fee waived by checking in for the second flight when departing, if at all possible (dependent on whom you are flying with).

-Finally, if you hold status with Air New Zealand, Qantas, or Velocity, then try to preference travel on partner airlines to get both an increased baggage allowance and potentially lounge access.
+If you hold status with Air New Zealand, Qantas or Velocity, then try to preference travel on partner airlines to get both an increased baggage allowance and potentially lounge access.

 Have you had any success with any of these methods?
-Do you have any other suggestions to avoid checked baggaged fees in the US or elsewhere?
+Do you have any other suggestions to avoid checked baggage fees in the US or elsewhere?